Central Arkansas Christian Schools: Academics

 Central Arkansas Christian School is fully accredited by AdvancED and the Arkansas Non-public Schools Accrediting Association.
 CAC is also a member of the National Christian School Association and The College Board.

 Extracurricular activities

-The Central Arkansas Christian High School mascot and athletic emblem is the Mustang with purple and gold serving as the school colors.
+The Central Arkansas Christian High School mascot and athletic emblem is the Mustang, who was named Maverick in 2023, with purple and gold serving as the school colors.

 Athletics

 The CAC Mustangs participate in the 4A Classification within the 4A 2 Conference as administered by the Arkansas Activities Association.
 The Mustangs compete in football, volleyball, golf (boys/girls), cross country (boys/girls), basketball (boys/girls), soccer (boys/girls), cheer, swimming and driving (boys/girls), tennis (boys/girls), baseball, fastpitch softball, wrestling, track and field (boys/girls), and bowling (boys/girls).

 Central Arkansas Christian High School has won many state championships including: